sabirbagwan/sabirbagwan.github.io/_posts/2023-05-24-Regression-metrics.md

 where n is the number of samples, yi is the actual value, and ŷi is the predicted value.

-mean_squared_error can be used to calculate directly
+or mean_squared_error function can be used to calculate directly

 ```tsql
 mse = mean_squared_error(y, y_pred)
 print(mse)
 ```
 Output: 0.2765202084983117
+which is of course the same.

 #### Advantages: